Woodruff v. North Bloomfield Gravel Mining Company: Rise of Hydraulic Mining

 As more miners flooded into the region, placer mining became less profitable and gold more scarce.
-Remaining pieces of gold were unattainable and embedded deep within the in the hillsides of the Mother Lode.
+Remaining pieces of gold were unattainable and embedded deep within the hillsides of the Mother Lode.
 As a result, many miners took an interest in new techniques and technologies that could be used to obtain the deeper gold fields.
 A new method used in Nevada City in 1853 was of particular interest; miner Edward Matteson had successfully used a high-pressure hose to wash away gravel and uncover gold.
 Excited by the prospect of obtaining higher yields of gold, miners scrambled together to attract wealthy investors and form companies.

 Most hydraulic mining sites appeared across northern California's Mother Lode in the 1860s.
 These regions proved to be the most profitable in the search for gold and were also located near necessary water sources (water played a central role in the hydraulic mining process, hence the name hydraulic).
 During hydraulic mining, local rivers and streams were diverted into narrow channels that funneled the water into high pressured water cannons called monitors.
 The pipes were set up downhill, to increase momentum and pressure so water could be pumped out at high velocities to erode sediment from the hillside.
 The discharge of the monitors was so powerful they could move rocks the size of a car.
 The large amounts of rock, minerals, and soil from the hillsides were then directed into sluices where miners would sift through the sediment to remove valuable rocks or minerals.
 However, the process yield relatively little profit in comparison to the massive amounts of debris generated.
 This debris had to be deposited somewhere and, to ensure quick removal, was dumped into a series of tunnels downstream.
 As the debris flowed downstream, much of it became deposited within the riverbeds, restricting water flow.

 The largest operation during this time was North Bloomfield Mining and Gravel Company's Malakoff Mine near Nevada City.
 French miner Julius Poquillion originally bought the 1,500 acres in 1866 through combining several abandoned land claims to buy the property for the company.
 After receiving help from several wealthy San Francisco investors, Poquillion founded North Bloomfield Mining and Gravel Company.
 Several others sites were also located along the Placer-Nevada County line near present-day Highway 80 and the towns of Colfax and Grass Valley.